nking/curvature-scale-space-corners-and-transformations/README.txt

 The java 7 and above restriction is due to inclusion of the class ThreadLocalRandom

 some snapshots (images) from tests are available in the directory doc as pdf files

+The lib diectory holds class files this project needs in jar files.
+Information about those packages are present in text files there.